Akbahn/Group_Assignemnt/README.md

 - Added menu for changing character (not working)
 - Character(s) can move with w,a,s,d
 - Both Maze pic are uploaded and showing
+- Change direction when character is moving

 Things to work on:
 - Adding collison to characters
 - Algorithm to auto solve maze
 - Allow user to change characters (robot or car)
-- change direction when character is moving